Frequently Asked Questions

 Interactive or branching stories (as we like to call them) are short stories, novelettes and novellas in which readers are occasionally prompted to make a choice on how the story should continue.
 These choices lead to branching storylines, which can either come together again or further branch out and even lead to different endings.

 Yes!
-Sana allows anyone to publish their stories—we welcome professionals, hobbyists, and fanfiction writers.
+Anyone can publish their stories in Sana Stories—we welcome professionals, hobbyists, and fanfiction writers.

 Yes!
 We are LGBT+ friendly and would very much like to see many different types of stories.

-Romantic themes are what our readers have enjoyed, so we suggest writing romance or light erotica.
+Romantic themes are what our readers have enjoyed the most, so we suggest writing romance or light erotica.
 But the setting of your story can be anything from contemporary to fantasy or sci-fi, or a murder mystery!

 Don’t worry!
 We’ll help you get started.
 Branching stories don’t need to be super complicated with lots of different choices.
 Your first branching story could simply have two different endings instead of one.
 Start small, come up with a single scene that could play out in two different ways, then write those and think of how you can bring the story back together in such a way that no matter which scene your readers pick, everything in the rest of the story will make sense to them.
 That’s it—that’s the basis of writing branching stories!

-You can also join our Reddit community to discuss branching writing and ask for help from other authors.
+You can also join our to discuss branching writing and ask for help from other authors.